directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson07.md

 ## Exercise 3: In the Living Room

 {{<alert>}}
-This script is devided into two parts.
+This script is divided into two parts.
 {{</alert>}}

 {{<card header="**1st script**">}}